 But, if we make them able to manipulate us — physically by distorting our DNA, psychologically by corrupting our intelligence, and mentally by modifying, merging, and controlling our neurons — we will perhaps have to lose our status of being humans, completely surrendering ourselves to the new, artificial species.

 Yes!
 It’s all up to us in the end.

 From the discourse above, it’s clear that it depends on how we define what a human is.
 However, even if it is impossible for us to draw a clear line between humans and superhumans (in terms of upgrading) today.

-Long-term standard of evolution will definitely be based on some form of Artificial Intelligence, which means that as human beings we would have to firstly live with and after this artificial intelligence.
+The long-term standard of evolution will definitely be based on some form of Artificial Intelligence, which means that as human beings we would have to first live with and after this artificial intelligence.